 A few studies of the 2d and 3d $\phi^4$ theories have been performed away from criticality, and there was no consensus on the appearance of first/second-order phase transitions when $m^2>0$.
 Studies using the Gaussian effective potential were either inconclusive on the appearance of a phase transition \cite{Cea:1996pe} or found a phase transition that could be first or second-order \cite{Stancu:1990yf}.
 Ref.\cite{Windoloski:2000yb} studied the $\phi^4$ theory at finite volume using Monte Carlo and finite states truncations, and found no phase transition for $m^2>0$.
 We see that this problem was in fact a red herring, since the appearance of the phase transition (more precisely a gapless phase for real values of the coupling) for $m^2>0$ is a renormalization scheme-dependent question.

-We can speculate about the analyticity properties of generic observables $O(g)$ as analytic functions of the coupling constant $g$.\footnote{A relevant class of observables are Schwinger $n$-point functions smeared with Schwarzian test functions.} While this is unknown in general, we see that $O(g)$ should have at least a branch-cut singularity at zero, which corresponds to the usual branch-cut associated to perturbative asymptotic expansions around free theories, and in correspondence of the critical values $g_c^{(w)}$ and $g_c^{(s)}$, the latter two either on the real line or in the complex plane, depending on the choice of renormalization scheme.
+We can speculate about the analyticity properties of generic observables $F(x)$ as analytic functions of $x$, see fig.~\ref{fig:Xana}.\footnote{A relevant class of observables are Schwinger $n$-point functions smeared with Schwarzian test functions.} We expect that $F(x)$ should have a branch-cut singularity at infinity, which corresponds to the usual branch-cut associated to perturbative asymptotic expansions around free theories.
+Self-duality implies that the origin should also be a singular branch-point.
+In the assumption of maximal analyticity, the branch-cut at infinity and the one at the origin are continuously connected.
+This branch-cut is depicted by red circles in fig.~\ref{fig:Xana}.
+In addition to that, we expect further branch-cut singularities in correspondence of the critical values $x_c^{(w)}$ and $x_c^{(s)}$, either on the real line or in the complex plane, depending on the choice of renormalization scheme.